 Software Files

 Software File Name Models Supported

-SCS100.SYS SCS100

-SCS200.SYS SCS200

-SCS400.SYS SCS400
+SCS1600.SYS SCS1600

+SCS3200.SYS SCS3200

 The SCS stores its software in Flash ROM.
 The software controls the initialization process, the operation of the SCS, and the processing of commands.
-You can update the contents of Flash ROM by downloading a new version of the operational software.
+The contents of Flash ROM can be updated by downloading a new version of the operational software.